azharriaz/currconverter/README.md

 ### WebApi

-This layer is a web api application based on ASP.NET 6.0.x.
+This layer is a web api application based on ASP.NET 8.0.x.
 This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
-Therefore only *Startup.cs* should reference Infrastructure.
+Therefore only *Program.cs* should reference Infrastructure.

-### Logs

-Logging into Elasticsearch using Serilog and viewing logs in Kibana.

 =======